 The Company has adopted a Code of Business Conduct and Ethics, which applies to all directors, officers and employees (including those of the Contractual Advisor).
 In addition, the Company has adopted a code of ethics entitled "Code of Ethics for Senior Financial Officers" that applies to the principal executive officer, president, principal financial officer, chief financial officer, principal accounting officer and controller.
 The text of both documents is available on the Company's Investor Relations website (www.americanrealtyinvest.com).
-The Company intends to post amendments to or waivers from its Code of Ethics for Senior Financial Officers (to the extent applicable to the Company's principal executive officer, principal financial officer or principal accounting officer) at this location on its website.
+The Company intends to post amendments to or waivers from its Code of Ethics for Senior Financial Officer or principal accounting officer) at this location on its website.